nbashir97/effectsize/README.md

 import effectsize
 ```

-From here, all of `effectsize`'s functionality is accessible through a single function named `compute`, which is accessed via. `effectsize.compute()`.
-This function takes up to 8 arguments which are outlined below, along with their default values:
+From here, all of `effectsize`'s functionality is accessible through a single function named `compute`, which is called via. `effectsize.compute()`.
+This function takes up to 8 arguments, which are outlined below along with their default values:

 ```python
 effectsize.compute(data,